 So, the Afghani sabzi chalau is another one of those sort of ‘generic’ names for dishes, in that it literally means “spinach and rice”.
 This variant is on the stove top, but some are in the oven, with (or without) tomatoes, with (or without) yogurt… you get the idea.
-The rice part is jasmine rice that’s been lightly fried (for lack of a better word) before cooking.
+The rice part is basmati rice that’s been lightly fried (for lack of a better word) before cooking.

 I like this version because the flavors are pretty delicate, and the stew + rice pair really nicely.
 This is definitely a dish where jasmine rice is a *must*.

 This recipe serves 4, but can be expanded fairly easily by adding lamb and spinach.

 - Large Onion

 - Vegetable Oil

 ** A note about lamb: shoulder or shank are preferred, partially for cost.
 They will come either boneless or bone-in.
 Bone-in is much cheaper, but for example from 1-1/2 by weight I got about 1 pound of meat.
 This is enough for 3-4 people, but you may want to adjust accordingly.